The hamstrings are the muscles in the posterior compartment of the thigh and consist of the biceps femoris, semitendinosus and semimembranosus.

 The long head originates from the ischial tuberosity, while the short head originates from the linea aspera on the posterior surface of the femur.

 The common tendon of the two heads can be felt laterally at the posterior knee and inserts onto the head of the fibula.

 The semitendinosus is a largely tendinous muscle, which is located medially to the biceps femoris, and covers the majority of the semimembranosus muscle.

 The semimembranosus muscle is flattened and broad.
 It is located underneath the semitendinosus.

-Here the anatomy on a coronal MR image.
+Here the anatomy is shown on a coronal MR image.

 The insertion of the semitendinosus (2) on the hamstring origin is partly muscular.

 The free tendon is attached to the ischial tuberosity, it has no muscle fibers attached to it.